"Inflation Reduces the Value of the Long Term Income Stream Paid by Bonds"

 So if you invest all your money into bonds at age 65, when you're 89 your income will buy only half as much as it did when you stopped working.

-That's the danger of bonds -- you get more money upfront (and maybe you'd rather have that when you're 65 and still active rather than at age 89 when you spend all your time just watching TV), but you get less and less spending power as time goes by
+You get more money upfront (and maybe you'd rather have that when you're 65 and still active rather than at age 89 when you spend all your time just watching TV), but you get less and less spending power as time goes by

 However, there is a simply solution -- reinvest a good-sized chunk of the interest you receive.
 If you reinvest enough of the interest you receive, so that your bond fund is continually paying you an ever-increasing amount of interest which keeps up with inflation, then you have solved this problem.